Can ATVs Go in Water? How Not to Ruin Your Bike

 Strong Currents May Cause the ATV to Get Swept Sideways

-You’s be surprised how little water it takes to sweep away an ATV, as long as the current is strong enough.
-Even waters depts that don’t reach the footboards can cause a potential hazard after heavy rainfall when water speeds are higher.
+As long as the current is strong enough, you’ll be surprised how little water it takes to sweep away an ATV.
+Even water depths that don’t reach the footboards can cause a potential hazard after heavy rainfall when water speeds are higher.

 It’s not a fun experience when you lose control of the ATV, being swept uncontrollably out into potentially deeper waters.